polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 #### Network Topology

 Does the Validator node have protection against Denial of Service attacks, and if so, how is that done?
-Outlining a desired network topology for a Validators infrastructure design will help Nominators understand how resilient their operations are to attacks.
+Outlining a desired network topology for a validators infrastructure design will help Nominators understand how resilient their operations are to attacks.
 Some things to highlight are the usage of firewalls, VPNs, network segmentation, proxies, or other layers separation.

 #### Upgrading

-Both Polkadot and Kusama releases are published.
-[here](https://github.com/paritytech/polkadot-sdk/releases).
-Validators are expected to upgrade their nodes as soon as a new release comes.
+Both Polkadot and Kusama releases are published [here](https://github.com/paritytech/polkadot-sdk/releases){target=\_blank}. validators are expected to upgrade their nodes as soon as a new release comes.
 Although not every release is mandatory to upgrade, each new release usually has bug fixes, optimizations, new features, or other beneficial changes.
 It's in the best interest of the entire network that validators update their nodes in a timely fashion.
 This signals to nominators that a validator is timely care about their operations and is quick to adapt to necessary circumstances.

-It can also be helpful for Nominators to know how the Validator runs software and where they get new binaries.
+It can also be helpful for nominators to know how the validator runs software and where they get new binaries.
 How do they get alerted for new releases?
-Do they receive updates from the matrix chatrooms?
+Do they receive updates from the matrix chat rooms?
 Do they have alerts for particular GitHub activities?
 Do they use the Debian/RPM packages?
 Do they use the Parity-provided GitHub binaries?
 Do they use Parity Docker images?
 Do they make their own Docker images?
 Do they build the binaries themselves?
 Validators often have their own build server for making binaries.
-If they take the extra steps to make these and do not rely on external parties, this can be seen as a plus from nominators, as it helps contribute to decentralization.
+If they take the extra steps to make these and don't rely on external parties, this can be seen as a plus from nominators, as it helps contribute to decentralization.

-#### Logging, metrics, monitoring, and observability
+#### Logging, Metrics, Monitoring, and Observability

 Good node operators keep tabs on how their systems are running.
 Observability is one of the most critical aspects of understanding the performance and behavior of a node.
 One should be able to